Joghur/GaveGuide-RN/README.md

  - Show list of users
  - Show list of a users wishes
  - Show details of each wish
+ - Create, update and delete your own wishes

 Tech used:
 - Expo: sdk 38